 Code to Production

-As part of the build up to the RoblArch 2016 conference, BVN were invited to take part as industry representatives in a research elective at The University of Sydney (USYD) called ‘Code to Production’.
+As part of the build-up to the RoblArch 2016 conference, BVN was invited to take part as industry representatives in a research elective at The University of Sydney (USYD) called ‘Code to Production’.
 Code to Production explored the potential of an iterative design process from parametric variations; to analysis and simulation; to digital prototyping and manufacturing.
-The course had a two-fold agenda: to examine the performance of complex geometries available through sophisticated computational design processes, and to translate the optimised design by digital manufacturing into robotic experimentation and prototyping.
+The course had a two-fold agenda: to examine the performance of complex geometries available through sophisticated computational design processes and to translate the optimised design by digital manufacturing into robotic experimentation and prototyping.

 During this course we were all trained in how to operate a KUKA robotic arm, how to script tool paths using the KUKA|PRC plug-in for Grasshopper, as well as how to integrate sensor feedback, including 3D scanning, live video feeds, light, temperature and pressure, into our workflows.
 We used this knowledge to run a series of quick design experiments exploring the material properties of expanding insulating foam.